excelwithcorey/EV_Population/README.md

 This project EV Population was collected and downloaded from Electric Vehicle Population from [data.gov](https://catalog.data.gov/dataset/electric-vehicle-population-data).
 Thank you to William for uploading the file on kaggle for people in the community to have access to this dataset.
 [Kaggle Electric Vehicle Population](https://www.kaggle.com/datasets/willianoliveiragibin/electric-vehicle-population).

-This project aims to discover EV adoption in various states, and postal codes.
+The main objective of the project is to discover EV adoption in various states, and postal codes.
 Some limitations in the dataset include diversification of states: Washington (WA) accounts for 99.8 percent of the total data.
 Moving forward, we will be focusing on WA as our primary EV adoption.

 ## Purpose